mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 #### 3M Model in a nutshell

-Learners start by playing and remixing a broken and incomplete (half baked) game.
+Learners start by playing and remixing a broken and incomplete game of a particular genre, for example platform, maze or shoot-em-up.
+They are given and/or choose certain missions to improve their game or to make it in a certain way.
+They use maps to help navigate their next choices and what they have learned.
+Finally, facilitators use particular methods in line with project-based and inclusive approaches to motivate and support learners engagement and learning.

+### Missions (using Game Patterns and secret side-missions)

+Many open world games have a concept of a main mission and then optional side missions.
+The guiding challenge or main mission of this design was to create a playable game around a theme (environmental in my case) for a real or imagined audience.

+The 3M Missions existed on different levels.
+Some concerned game mechanics and other patterns.
+Some dealt with systems thinking and others with engagement, social learning and reflection.

+**Main Mission - Fix a Half-Baked game**

 One of the first design choices that emerged was to start with a common but incomplete template of a 2D platform game which they then adapted to their own designs in an increasingly sophisticated way.

 Instinctively I gravitated towards a technique that I would later find to be documented as the Use-Modify-Create model.

 This is line with a lot of the research indicated that at good way of starting is by remixing and altering the code of others.